Online Trading Styles Explained

 As the title describes, day trading refers to buying or selling assets that are entered and exited on the same day.
 These types of traders make their returns by means of leveraging bigger amounts of capital to take advantage of highly liquid instruments while they make small price movements in the markets.
 Day Trading is another strategy where you will not incur overnight costs either, as all trades are opened and closed during the same day.

 Due to the fact that day trading is risky with high rewards, traders of this strategy need to ensure two major details in day trading which are LIQUIDITY and VOLATILITY.
 The markets liquidity allows for the entrance and exit of stocks at the optimum price.
 How?
 They take into consideration the difference between the ask and bid price (spread), low slippage and look at tight spreads.
 Volatility is measured by the expected daily price range (which are the active hours of the day trader).
 The higher the volatility the higher the profit potential as well as the loss ratio.
-Cryptocurrencies, like ethereum CFDs, are very suitable for day trading due to highly volatile price movements and deep liquidity.
+Cryptocurrencies, like bitcoin CFD’s trading OR ethereum CFDs, are very suitable for day trading due to highly volatile price movements and deep liquidity.

 Making use of the following techniques can greatly assist in perfecting your day trading abilities: